- Abstract class

 console.log(today.getSeconds()); // 0–59

-These granular functions allow you to break down a date object TypeScript
+These functions help you break down a date into usable pieces for comparison, display, or logic.

-You can also modify date components using setter methods.
+You can update parts of a date using setter methods:

 const birthday = new Date();